Axiza2k5/BKUtility/README.md

-# BKUtility
+# IUtility
-Subject planner for BKU students
+Inspired by Bkalendar.